Mortgages For Multi-Unit Properties

 4 Option to sell off individual units as leasehold properties at a later date

-And they are equally wiling to allow you grant a leasehold to one of your own units and sell it off at a later date – giving you much more flexibility with your investment at a time when larger properties may be slower to sell.
+And they are equally wiling to allow you to grant a leasehold to one of your own units and sell it off at a later date – giving you much more flexibility with your investment at a time when larger properties may be slower to sell.

 Contact us to arrange your finance